glimpse-project/glimpse/README.md

 # Building

-Currently we only support building and running Glimpse on Linux and/or cross-compiling for Android.
-If someone wants to help port to Windows or OSX, that would be greatly appreciated and probably wouldn't be too tricky.
+Currently we support building and running Glimpse on Linux, OSX and cross-compiling for Android and iOS.
+If someone wants to help port to Windows, that would be greatly appreciated and probably wouldn't be too tricky.

 We're using [Meson](https://mesonbuild.com) and [Ninja](https://ninja-build.org/)